michigan-nii/test/docs/linux/bash_cheat_sheet.md

 #### `mv`: Move a file or files to another location or name

-On Linux, renaming a file on the same file system may be the same as renaming a file, so the simplest `mv` just renames a file.  `mv` is also used to move files from one directory to another.
+On Linux, renaming a file on the same file system (e.g., in the same directory) is the same as moving it from one name to another name, so the simplest `mv` just renames a file.
+That is, the `mv` command is smart enough to know it doesn't have to do anything with the contents, just the name.
+The`mv` is also used to move files from one directory to another.
 It can be used to move whole directories to a new location as well.
 If the target exists, `mv` will happily overwrite it.